pedrofolim/devbox/howtos/howto.ruby_macports.md

 These were instructions I researched in utilizing MacPorts to install and manage Ruby Versions.
 These Instructions are valid as of September 5th, 2013.
 This article highlights a lot of issues that can arise with open source on OS X (especially new releases).

-For simple needs, such as a system-wide availability of Ruby on a Server, MacPorts may be all that is needed.
-For a web server environment or development environment, any serious shop will undoubtedly use [RVM](http://rvm.io/).
+For simple needs, such as a system-wide availability of Ruby on a general server, MacPorts may be all that is needed.

+For more complex environments, such as a web server environment or development environment, any serious shop will undoubtedly use [RVM](http://rvm.io/).

 For managing Ruby libraries (GEM), [Bundler](http://bundler.io/) is essential, as GEM libraries will have dependencies on other GEM libraries.

 ## Requirements